brev-dev/LORA_esp8266_sensor_MQTT_bridge/README.md

 #### Adding additional files to a firmware image
 Put the desired files in micropython/ports/esp8266/modules.
+In our use-case here, copy over the files in https://github.com/brev-dev/LORA_esp8266_sensor_MQTT_bridge/tree/main/for_image.

 Then from the directory micropython/ports/esp8266, run:
 ```